 6.36.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.36 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1 6.36 applies to Ada.
 Ada offers a set of predefined exceptions for error conditions that are detected by checks that are compiled into a program.
 In addition, the programmer can define exceptions that are appropriate for their application.

 Exceptions are handled using an exception handler.
 Exceptions can be handled in the scope where the exception occurs, or they are propagated to an enclosing scope or the caller.
 However, exceptions that are not handled by a task body result in silent task termination.
 Similarly, exceptions that occur during the elaboration of a library-level package result in program termination.